-I initially trained a a humanistic-integrative counsellor and have since undertaken further training in existential therapy, Eye Movement Desensitisation & Reprocessing (EMDR), trauma-focused counselling, Acceptance & Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and Compassion Focused Therapy (CFT).
+I initially trained a a humanistic-integrative counsellor and have since undertaken further training in existential therapy, Eye Movement Desensitisation & Reprocessing (EMDR), trauma-focused therapy, Acceptance & Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Compassion Focused Therapy (CFT) and contemplative psychotherapy.

 My background is in healthcare, initially as a residential social worker and then as a nurse.
 In addition to being a qualified counsellor, I am a registered mental health nurse and I have over 30 years experience in mental health work in various settings including the NHS, private healthcare providers and prisons covering a wide range of issues.
 I offer individual, face-to-face sessions in the Oxfordshire area.
 I have experience with a broad range of clients and I am happy to work with any issue you may want to bring to therapy.
 I have a particular interest and specialist training in:

 - survivors of physical and/or sexual and/or emotional abuse

 - self-harm, suicidal thoughts

 - PTSD and Complex-PTSD

 - lack of confidence and self-esteem